microsoft/vscode-docs/docs/python/jupyter-support.md

 ![Run multiple code cells](images/jupyter/native-code-cells-04.png)

+Additionally, you can use the Command Palette (`kb(workbench.action.showCommands)`) and run the **Python: Run All Cells** command.

 ### Move a code cell

 Moving code cells up or down within a Notebook can be accomplished using the vertical arrows beside each code cell.
-Simply select the cell by clicking the vertical bar to it's left or by clicking within the cell content.
-Then click the up arrow to move the cell up and the down arrow to move the cell down.
+Simply hover over the code cell and then click the up arrow to move the cell up and the down arrow to move the cell down.

 ![Move a code cell](images/jupyter/native-code-cells-05.png)

 ### Delete a code cell

-Deleting a code cell can be accomplished using the delete icon in the code cell toolbar or through the keyboard combo `kbstyle(dd)`.
-To use the keyboard combo, the cell must first be selected by clicking on the vertical bar to it's left.
+Deleting a code cell can be accomplished by hovering over a code cell and using the delete icon in the code cell toolbar or through the keyboard combo `kbstyle(dd)` when the selected code cell is in command mode.

 ![Delete a code cell](images/jupyter/native-code-cells-06.png)